andreahjelde/Oblig2/README.md

-The headings (h1-h3) will use “Montserrat” type face and sans-serif as a fallback font.
+The headings (h1-h3) will use “Montserrat” type face and sans-serif as a fallback font.X